Two Dollar Click

 Two Dollar Click by Jordan Welsh is found at twodollarclick.com, it’s a PTC (Paid to Click) scam site.

 Just on an initial search for any TwoDollarClick press, I found thousands of complaints without having to look very hard.

 To a certain degree, just about every single person had a variation on the theme that no one got paid for their efforts at Two Dollar Click.

 The same scammer that runs horrible sites like Neodollar, Bux Inc, and Ten Dollar Click along with so many others.

 TwoDollarClick shows faked payout photocopies of payments made to supposedly past members.

-Making you think you will be one of those people getting paid the kind of money the pictures show.
+They make you think you will be one of those people getting paid the kind of money shown in the pictures.